itsmoagain/Situated_Insight/strategic-doc/idea-design-foundations.md

 &nbsp;

 ## Guiding Principles

-This project centers local knowledge and practice as foundational to climate insight.
-It assumes that distributed, steward-owned data can inform more equitable climate policy.

-### Working principles for design decisions that shape how tools are built, how data flows, and how value is returned:
+Working principles for design decisions that shape how tools are built, how data flows, and how value is returned:

 #### __Feeding Land Stewards First__&nbsp;